carlchanme/kuai-pda/src/example.md

 ---

+# metadata

+title:- Patient Decision Aid Express health-condition:- What health condition is this PDA target towards? condition-description:- describe health condition here learning-objective:- Objectives of creating this patient decision aid. author:- Content Author's name developer:- Developers name type-of-decision-aid:- How will this PDA help patient updated-date:- 04 Dec 2020 created-date:- 04 Dec 2020 audience:- Who are the target audience for this PDA. options-included:- State all the options that are available. language:- Language used to create the PDA

+format:- Web
+where-was-it-developed:- Company or organization that developed it how-is-this-pda-funded:- Self sponsored footer:- Copyright and legal notes goes here.

+---

 # Welcome to PDA-x

 Patient Decision Aid Express(PDA-x) is simpler way to create you Patient Decision aid with little knowledge of PDA and programming

 ![PDA sample](https://www.heartrhythmalliance.org/files/images/afa/for-patients/atrial-fibrillation/decision-making-aid.jpg)